James4Ever0/notes/The way to prosper and serve.md

 ---

-When using smartphones and laptops as server, if no software level charging limit is supported, you need hardware switch controller.
+When using smartphones and laptops as server, if no software level charging limit is supported, you need hardware switch controller, controlled by USB or HomeAssistant compatible protocols.